 Graduate research students are admitted to the university to conduct research on a specific area of interest at masters or PhD level.
 Students select their research topics in line with the faculty's research strengths.
 Students then work under the guidance of an academic supervisor or supervisors to produce a thesis which is presented for examination.
 Advanced coursework and training may also be undertaken or required to enhance each student's research training experience.

 The Faculty of Arts at Monash attracts one of the largest enrolments of higher degree by research candidates of any arts faculty in Australia.
-The faculty provides a diverse, stimulating and supportive environment for graduate researchers and in conjunction with the Monash Institute of Graduate Research, offers a range of funded support for higher degree candidates to undertake research.
+The faculty provides a diverse, stimulating and supportive environment for graduate researchers and in conjunction with the Monash Graduate Education, offers a range of funded support for higher degree candidates to undertake research.
 Master's by research and PhD candidates in Arts have access to a full suite of Monash research resources both in Australia and overseas, and to specialist resources within the faculty.

 In addition to expert and attentive supervision in a wide range of specialisations, the faculty provides an impressive range of advanced discipline development training seminars and activities to support and strengthen research practice, advance discipline knowledge and equip students for a future beyond their higher degree.
 The training activities cover a range of topics and skills and complement the professional skills training offered through the University's Skills Essentials program.

 The Faculty of Arts also recognises the importance of providing its graduate students with professional experience of various kinds.
 The faculty has a long tradition of employing its own graduate research candidates as sessional teachers, casual research assistants and in other capacities.
 In addition to providing candidates with additional income while they pursue their research degrees, this employment also facilitates the acquisition of a range of transferable skills.
 During their time in the faculty, students will also have the opportunity to develop and extend their research and communication skills in their chosen field, and also to acquire a range of additional skills in other areas.